raven-13x/portfolio/Alzheimers_ML/README.md

-## D797 - ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING FOUNDATIONS FOR COMPUTER SCIENTISTS

 ## Introduction
 As a data scientist you will select a problem from the attached “Scenario List,” build a suitable AI or ML model, and automate the entire model lifecycle from development to deployment.
 You will use